syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ## Transitions

-The HubTile control supports various transitions which causes the tile to change from primary tile content to secondary tile content  by setting [HubTileTransitions](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~HubTileTransitions.html) property.
-These transitions are based on the specified interval set by the [Interval](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~Interval.html) property of SfHubTile.
-The SfHubTile control provides the following built-in transitions:
+The HubTile control supports various transitions which causes the tile to change from primary tile content to secondary tile content.
+You can set transitions to the HubTile by setting [HubTileTransitions](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~HubTileTransitions.html) property.
+These transitions are based on the specified interval set by the [Interval](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~Interval.html) property of HubTile.
+The HubTile control provides the following built-in transitions:
    1. Slide transition
    2. Fade transition